 It’s been just over a year since Microsoft had sort of silently surprised the world with the release of its first fitness band, the Microsoft Band.
-I got it on Day 1 of its release, and over the last year saw it improved with software updates that included Strava connectivity, a bicycling app, and automatic sleep detection.
+My friend from RatedGamerGear.com and I got it on Day 1 of its release, and over the last year saw it improved with software updates that included Strava connectivity, a bicycling app, and automatic sleep detection.
 Those additions addressed virtually all my quibbles on the software front.
 It was a device that I was delighted with, one that packed a whopping 10 sensors and allowed me to sell all the Garmin tracking devices that I have long had a like-hate relationship with particularly because it has built-in GPS that does not require carrying around a phone.

 But a year is kind of a long time in the tech world—especially for mobile devices—so when images and information were leaked about the second generation Microsoft Band, I promptly sold my first generation Microsoft Band on eBay before its resale value plunged into the ground like Wile E. Coyote.
 Although I was not able to purchase the Microsoft Band 2 on October 30, Day 1 of its availability, I was able to able to obtain one on Day 5 at the Microsoft Store in St. Louis.
 Now that I have used it for a whole week I can share some impressions of it, particularly in comparison with the first Microsoft Band.